namwkim/storycurve/README.md

 For a use case, please refer to the code of Story Explorer ([link](https://github.com/namwkim/storyexplorer/blob/master/frontend/src/modules/vis/index.js)).

-This function will immediately highlight _highlights_, meaning that [_draw_](#draw) does not need to be called.

 <a name="width" href="#width">#</a> _vis_.**width**([_accessor_])

 Sets or gets the width of the visualization.
-When a new width is set, `vis.draw(data)` needs to be called again.
+When a new width is set, [_draw_](#draw) needs to be called again.

 <a name="height" href="#height">#</a> _vis_.**height**([_accessor_])

 Sets or gets the height of the visualization.
-When a new height is set, `vis.draw(data)` needs to be called again.
+When a new height is set, [_draw_](#draw) needs to be called again.

 <a name="draw" href="#draw">#</a> _vis_.**draw**([_data_])

 Draw or update a story curve with _data_.
 If any settings are updated, this function needs to be called with the same data.

 <a name="on" href="#on">#</a> _vis_.**on**([_name_, _listener_])

-Sets a listner for events in the story curve.
-Supported events include 'zoom', 'mouseover', 'mouseout', 'click' (i.e., _name_). _listener_ for 'mouseover', 'mouseout', and 'click' events receives _data_, _index_, _nodes_ as arguments, while 'zoom' receives _transform_ so that you can coordinate with other visualizations.
+Sets or gets a listner for events occurring on the story curve.
+Supported events include 'zoom', 'mouseover', 'mouseout', 'click' (i.e., _name_ argument). _listener_ for 'mouseover', 'mouseout', and 'click' events takes _data_, _index_, _nodes_ as arguments, while 'zoom' receives _transform_ so that you can coordinate with other visualizations.

 ```js
 let onZoom = function(transform){